iglpdc/dmrg101_tutorial/docs/infinite_heisenberg.rst

   number of states kept, make a plot, and extrapolate the values of the energy to zero truncation error with a linear fit.
 Compare this with the exact value for a finite size given by the Bethe Anstatz.
 - extract the central charge for the Heisenberg model.
 The entanglement entropy for open boundary conditions scales as :math:`S(x)=\frac{c}{6}\log\left[\frac{L}{\pi}sin\left(\frac{\pi x}{L}\right)\right]`, where :math:`c, x, L` are the central charge of the model; the size of the part of the chain you keep in the reduced density matrix, and the size of the whole chain, respectively.
-In the infinite version of DMRG you are restricted to :math:`x=L/2`, but it enough to make a guess.
+In the infinite version of DMRG you are restricted to :math:`x=L/2`, but it is enough to make a guess.

 Solution